 In Section~\ref{sec:existence}, we reported overall attention enhancement across the bound partitions.
 To test whether this partition-based effect also helps LVLMs remain focused on the image in long responses, we measure cross-attention during generation.
 Using the same synthetic dataset as in Section~\ref{sec:existence}, the model is asked to produce detailed descriptions of each image based on the provided external cues.
 We compute cross-attention from generated tokens to image patches using a sliding window, taking the maximum value within each window of size 5.
 Plotting these values against token position (Fig.~\ref{fig:attention_span_synthetic}) reveals a consistent decline: tokens appearing later in the response attend less to the image, indicating that visual grounding diminishes as generation progresses.
-Importantly, the structured baseline shows both higher initial attention and a slower rate of decline compared to the baseline.
+Importantly, the structured case shows both higher initial attention and a slower rate of decline compared to the baseline.
 This indicates that external cues sustain grounding over longer spans of text.

-Prior work attributes hallucinations in LVLMs to the decay of visual attention and increasing reliance on language priors \citep{m3id, opera}.
-Motivated by this, we evaluate hallucination on the controlled datasets from Section~\ref{sec:existence}, measuring accuracy, precision, recall, and F1 for object descriptions, as reported in Table~\ref{tab:synthetic_hallucination}.
-Structured inputs consistently improve performance across all metrics, with particularly strong gains in precision, which is most relevant for avoiding mentions of nonexistent objects.
+Prior work attributes hallucinations in LVLMs to the decay of visual attention and increasing reliance on language priors \cite{m3id, opera}.
+Motivated by this, we evaluate hallucination on the controlled datasets from Section~\ref{sec:existence}, as reported in Table~\ref{tab:synthetic_hallucination}.
+Structured modalities consistently improve performance across all metrics, with particularly strong gains in precision, which is most relevant for avoiding mentions of nonexistent objects.
 For images with 10 objects, baseline recall is slightly higher, but as the number of objects increases, structured inputs outperform the baseline across all criteria.
-The performance gap due to external structure also widens with increasing object counts.
+The performance gap due to external structure also widens as the number of objects increases.
 Notably, multimodal cues are considerably more effective than unimodal cues.
 These results highlight that sustained cross-modal grounding directly improves faithfulness of generated text.

 Finally, we evaluate on large-scale hallucination benchmarks using MS-COCO images \cite{ms_coco}, with performance assessed by the hallucination-specific metric CHAIR \cite{chair}.
 We conduct experiments on two recent LVLMs, Qwen2.5-VL \cite{qwen2.5_vl}, and LLaVA-1.5 \cite{llava1.5}.
 We observe that for natural scenes, simple horizontal lines are insufficient, and grid-based partitions provide more effective structure for sequential scanning of the image.
 To ensure visibility against diverse backgrounds, we add thin white margins around the scaffolding.